How to Clean a Keurig-Style Coffee Maker

 - If you have hard water, or your machine requires cleanings more often than it should, consider using filtered water in the reservoir instead of water straight from the tap.

-- If you’re going on vacation or not planning on using the coffee maker for an extended period, empty the reservoir and turn off the machine.
+- If you’re going on vacation or not planning on using your single-serve coffee maker for an extended period, empty the reservoir and turn off the machine.

 Follow these simple steps for cleaning an auto-drip coffee maker for a germ-free home brewer and a fresh tasting cup of joe.

 Improve your home's air quality by disinfecting one of the most important small appliances you’re probably forgetting to clean.